Jako-K/readability_project/README.md

 ## 1.3.)
 Remove the columns _url_legal_ and _license_
-It's hard to see how the two columns `url_legal` and `license` can add much predictive power to the model (even if they weren't missing most of their values i.e. filled with `NaNs`, which they are).
+It's hard to see how the two columns `url_legal` and `license` can add much predictive power to the model (even if they weren't missing most of their values, which they are).
 Furthermore, the official description of the data points out that the real `test.csv` doesn't contain any values for `url_legal` or `license`.
 Because of this, I think removing them right away is the smartest thing to do.
 I might try and see if they can benefit the model in any way later on, but gonna keep it simple for now.

 <br>